Professor Kofi Kufuor

 Visit the research repository to view a full list of publications

-- The Judicial Work of the Ecowas Community Court of Justice from 1 January 2022 to 31 January July 2023 in: Ziccardi Capaldo, G. (ed.)
-The Global Community Yearbook of International Law and Jurisprudence 2024.
+- The Role of the ECOWAS Community Court of Justice in Developing International/Global Law: A Survey of ECCJ Decisions 2022-23 in: Capaldo, G. Z. (ed.)
+The Global Community Yearbook of International Law and Jurisprudence 2023.
 Oxford University Press

 - The African Continental Free Trade Area Agreement: The Development of a Rules-Based Trading Order Taylor & Francis (Routledge)